It’s hard to imagine guinea fowls as anything but wild, even though they’ve been domesticated for centuries.

 4. Provide a Male Guinea Fowl

-Guinea hens are said to be a lot louder than Guinea cock.
+Guinea hens are said to be a lot louder than male Guinea.
 Guinea hens that are being reared alone often have this trait.

-If there is the presence of a guinea cock, then the excessive noisiness in guinea hens will be curbed.
+If there is the presence of a male guinea, then the excessive noisiness in guinea hens will be curbed.

 When Guinea hens make noise, it is often a mating call and can be lessened by providing a male guinea fowl.

-It is important to introduce the Guinea cock to a Guinea Hen gradually.
+It is important to introduce the Guinea to a Guinea Hen gradually.

 They won’t think of the stranger as a threat, which could make them even louder and put the animals in danger, so they won’t become aggressive.